 - Doctors, therapists, nurses, and other professionals.

 Ask yourself where you get your social support.
 You may be able to forge a closer relationship with family members or friends.
 Maybe you know someone who you'd like to know better.
-You can join a club, or find a group of people with the same interests you have.
+If you don't have family or friends for support, that's okay.
+It may help to join a club or find a group of people with the same interests you have.